axiom-crypto/worldcoin-aggregation/circuit/README.md

 - external_nullifier_hash
 - root
 - num_proofs - the number of proofs which we care about the outputs from, which should satisfy 1 <= num_proofs <= max_proofs
+- block_number
 - address_i for i = 1, ..., max_proofs
 - nullifierHash_i for i = 1, ..., max_proofs
 ```

-The configuration parameter `max_proofs` specifies the maximum number of claims in a single circuit, and the public output size is `4 + 2 * max_proofs`.
+The configuration parameter `max_proofs` specifies the maximum number of claims in a single circuit, and the public output size is `5 + 2 * max_proofs`.
 The client circuit constrains

 ```
 - num_proofs to be in the range (0, max_proofs]